 - 8. Under 'Quality Based Routing', select the option include paths with the following quality; the drop-down menu becomes available.
-From it, select the quality criteria that you defined as shown in Routing Settings on page 217.
+From it, select the quality criteria that you defined as shown in Routing Settings on page 233.
 Criteria for bad, fair and good quality, based on the calculation of MOS and ASR, can be defined.
 This screen lets you associate the criteria you defined with the Routing Rule. - 9.
-Under 'Time based routing', select from the drop-down menu the time on which routing will be based, configured under Settings > Routing > Time Based Routing (see Routing Settings on page 217 for information about configuring a time range).
+Under 'Time based routing', select from the drop-down menu the time on which routing will be based, configured under Settings > Routing > Time Based Routing (see Routing Settings on page 233 for information about configuring a time range).

 - More than one Time Condition can be associated with the same Routing Rule.
 Activation of the Routing Rule is then performed in 'or' between Time Conditions. - A Time Condition can be attached to a Routing Rule which belongs to a Routing Group with an already-associated period; the ARM's calculation of this Routing Rule's activation will then be 'and'; the rule will be activated during the period assigned to the Routing Group and the period assigned to the Routing Rule. - 10.
-Under Security Based Routing, select the Security call score option only if the 'SecureLogix' web service is used.
-Once enabled, the Routing Rule will use the score
+Under Security Based Routing, select the Security call score option only if SecureLogix's Orchestra OneTM CAS (Call Authentication Service) is used.
+The ARM supports security-based routing through integration with SecureLogix's Orchestra OneTM CAS.